 In this paper, we study a new problem which involves a robot searching for a treasure and fetching it to an exit.
-Both treasure and exit are at distance 1 from the starting position of the robot (i.e., located on the perimeter of a unit radius circle) at locations unknown to the robot.
-The robot can move with maximum speed 1, starts at the centre of a circle and continues by moving to the perimeter.
+Both treasure and exit are at distance 1 from the starting position of the robot (i.e., located on the perimeter of a unit radius disk) at locations unknown to the robot.
+The robot can move with maximum speed 1, starts at the centre of a disk and continues by moving to the perimeter.
 The adversary has control over the locations of both the exit and the treasure.
-Goal is to provide algorithms that minimize the "search time" for the robot to find the treasure and bring it to the exit.
+The goal is to provide algorithms that minimize the "search time" for the robot to find the treasure and bring it to the exit.
 Surprisingly, finding an optimal algorithm turns out to be a rather difficult problem even when the robot has some knowledge on the arc-distance between exit and treasure.

 There are several problems in the scientific literature relating to evacuation, although of very different nature than our problem.
-For grid polygons, evacuation has been studied in [16] from the perspective of constructing centralized evacuation plans, resulting in the fastest possible evacuation time from the rectilinear environment.
-Our problem has similarities to the well-known evacuation problem on an infinite line (see [4] and the more recent [10]) in that the search is for an unknown target; an important difference is that, in the basic optimal zigzag algorithm presented in [4], the search is on an infinite line which limits the possibilities for the adversary.
-Additional research and variants on this problem can be found in [15] (on searching with turn costs), [21] (randomized algorithm for the cow-path problem), and [20] (hybrid algorithms).
+For grid polygons, evacuation has been studied in [17] from the perspective of constructing centralized evacuation plans, resulting in the fastest possible evacuation time from the rectilinear environment.
+Our problem has similarities to the well-known evacuation problem on an infinite line (see [4] and the more recent [11]) in that the search is for an unknown target; an important difference is that, in the basic optimal zig-zag algorithm presented in [4], the search is on an infinite line which limits the possibilities for the adversary.
+Additional research and variants on this problem can be found in [16] (on searching with turn costs), [24] (randomized algorithm for the cow-path problem), and [23] (hybrid algorithms).

-Our model is relevant to the recent works [12,13,14] investigating algorithms in the wireless and non-wireless (or face-to-face) communication models for the evacuation of a team of robots.
+Our model is relevant to the recent works [10, 14, 15, 13, 26] investigating algorithms in the wireless and non-wireless (or face-to-face) communication models for the evacuation of a team of robots.
 Note that in this case, the "search domain" is the same and the evacuation problem without a treasure for a single robot is trivial.
-Thus, in addition to searching for the two stationary objects (namely treasure and exit) at unknown locations in the perimeter of a cycle we are also interested in fetching the treasure to the exit.
-As such, our search-and-fetch type problem is of much different nature than the series of evacuation-type problems above, and in fact solutions to our problem require a novel approach.
+Thus, in addition to searching for the two stationary objects (namely treasure and exit) at unknown locations in the perimeter of a disk we are also interested in fetching the treasure to the exit.
+As such, our treasure evacuation type problem is of much different nature than the series of evacuation-type problems above, and in fact solutions to our problem require a novel approach.

 Our optimization problem models real-life situations that may arise in surveillance, emergency response, and search-and-rescue operations, e.g. by aerial drones or other unmanned vehicles.
 Indeed, consider a rescue-robot that receives a distress signal indicating that a victim is at an unknown location but at known distance from a safe shelter.
 What is the optimal trajectory of the robot that can locate the victim and fetch it to the shelter?
-Similar problems are well studied in the robotics community since the 90's, e.g. see [19].
+Similar problems are well studied in the robotics community since the 90's, e.g. see [22].
+Part of our contribution is that we introduce a theoretical model for this online problem, for which we provide (additive) competitive analysis.

 A search-and-fetch problem similar to ours was introduced by Alpern in [2], where the underlying domain was discrete and the approach/analysis resembled that of standard search-type problems [3].
 In contrast, the focus of the current work is to demonstrate how some knowledge of the input may affect optimality in designing online solutions when there is only one rescue-robot available.